This entry was posted on Wednesday, May 11th, 2016 and is filed under Blog by AENT Associates

 A sore throat is usually the result of cold or flu and accompanies stuffy or running nose, sneezing, and cough.
 Other factors that lead to a sore throat include bacterial infection and gastroesophageal reflux disease (GERD).
 If the soreness in your throat does not reduce in a couple of days and you notice a progressive hoarseness or voice loss, you should immediately consult an otolaryngologist.

+Sometimes, something as simple as congestion can be a sign of a bigger issue that an otolaryngologist can help resolve.
 Besides allergies, hay fever, and environmental irritants, congestion may also happen due to viral and bacterial infections, which results in headache and dizziness.
 In certain cases, however, an ongoing congestion can be the result of a deviated septum and require immediate medical attention.

 3. Sinus Pressure

 Sinusitis means congestion in the areas behind your eyes, ears, nose, and forehead.
 It is commonly a result of allergies that obstruct normal nasal congestion or lead to drainage.
 If, however, you experience severe pain in your upper ear, teeth or face, this may be indicative of a more serious issue that you need to treat.

 Sudden hearing loss can stem from a range of issues.
 Excess wax or fluid buildup in your ear may cause pain, besides creating temporary hearing problems.
 Conductive hearing loss, however, happens when there is an issue within the eardrum, ear canal, or the three bones connected to the ear.
 This condition usually occurs in conjunction with sensorineural hearing loss, where the inner ear, basically, the cochlea and its related structures develop an issue.